underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 To play songs back, we have to think of them as programs to be compiled and interpreted.
-You can review the code Compose uses for this on [Github](compose).
+You can review the code Compose uses for this on [Github][compose].
 The essential idea is to compile the score into a sequence of `Commands` that can be interpreted directly: